 Val Kilmer: 1995

 Michael Keaton made the decision to step out of the role of the Caped Crusader, and Val Kilmer moved into the position in 1995 for the movie Batman Forever.
 Starring with Nicole Kidman (Chase Meridian), Tommy Lee Jones (Two-Face) and Jim Carey (The Riddler), this Batman movie seemed more of a spoof than a real representation of the original storyline.
 Kilmer was also apparently quite the diva on this movie set, making life fairly difficult for other crew members and the then-franchise-director Joel Schumacher.
-Needless to say, he was not signed on for the next installment – which suited me just fine.
+Needless to say, he was not signed on for the next instalment – which suited me just fine.

 George Clooney: 1997